Death of a Senior National figure

 2. Implementation of the Protocol

-The protocol will only be deployed when an official announcement has been made.
+The protocol will only be implemented when an official announcement has been made by Buckingham Palace, the Royal Household, or the Government.

 3. Proclamation Day

-In the case of the death of the Sovereign, the day following the death will be Proclamation Day (the day when the new Sovereign is proclaimed).
+In the case of the death of the Sovereign (D-Day), the day following the death will be Proclamation Day (the day when the new Sovereign is proclaimed (D+1).

 4. Official Correspondence

-The Parish Council Book of Condolence should be opened on the first working day after the day of death.
+The Parish Council Book of Condolence should be opened on the first working day after the day of death and remain available until the day after the funeral.

 The location of the book will be publicised.